Skip to Content

 Graduation and Next Steps

-IBD University diplomaAfter a patient has met all expectations consistently and demonstrated confidence in managing their care, they receive a printed IBD University diploma (pictured right) and are formally documented as a graduate in their medical record.
+IBD University diplomaAfter a patient has met all expectations consistently and demonstrated confidence in managing their care, they receive a printed IBD University diploma and are formally documented as a graduate in their medical record.
 Graduation is often timed to coincide with the final stages of transition planning or the patient’s transfer to adult care.

 The diploma itself is simple but symbolic.
 It’s a way to mark a developmental milestone and acknowledge the effort it took to move from dependent care to self-management.
 For some patients, it is their first formal recognition of this shift.